MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/monitor-virtual-machine-analyze.md

 * Any non-numeric data, such as events, is stored in Logs.
 Metrics can only include numeric data sampled at regular intervals.
 * Numeric data can be stored in both Metrics and Logs so that it can be analyzed in different ways and support different types of alerts.
-* Performance data from the guest operating system is sent to either Metrics or Logs or both by the Azure Monitor agent.
+* The Azure Monitor agent sends performance data from the guest operating system to either Metrics, Logs, or both.
-* Performance data from the guest operating system is sent to Logs by VM insights.
+* VM insights sends performance data from the guest operating system to Logs.

 ## Analyze metric data with metrics explorer